- Clinical science

 - The patient exercises until the target heart rate is achieved (e.g., on a treadmill).

-- Acute myocardial infarction with elevated troponin levels and/or ST elevations (in the past 2 days)
+- Acute myocardial infarction with elevated troponin levels and/or ST elevations (within the past 2 days)

 - Unstable angina pectoris or ST depressions at rest